Make the most of valuable tax allowances

 Money Purchase Annual Allowance

 When you start flexibly accessing your pension savings, your annual allowance reduces to £10,000.
 This is called the Money Purchase Annual Allowance (MPAA).
 Please note - while purchasing an annuity is accessing your pension savings, it doesn’t trigger the MPAA.
-Also - if you move your SIPP savings into Income Drawdown, you can take a tax-free lump sum without triggering the MPAA, as long as you've not taken an income.
+Also - if you move your SIPP savings into Income Drawdown, you can take a tax-free lump sum without triggering the MPAA, as long as you've not taken a taxable withdrawal.

 You should be aware that the money you put in will be at risk and you might get back less than you invested.
 You should only invest if you have sufficient emergency funds set aside to cover necessary expenses.

-With a SIPP your money is placed in funds that are designed to go up in value more than a regular savings account.
+With a SIPP your money is placed in funds that have the opportunity to increase in value more than a regular savings account.
 But that means the value of your savings could also go down and you might not get back the amount you invested.
 So when you choose how to invest your money, it’s important to understand what you’re investing in, and how these potential risks are managed.
 If you want to find out more about our investments, visit investment options .

 Here is more information specifically on investment risk.